logzio/logz-docs/_source/user-guide/cloud-siem/siem-event-management.md

   - yberlinger
 ---

-This content is currently in development, pending the release of this feature.
+This content is currently in development, pending the release of the Event Management feature for Logz.io Cloud SIEM.

 <!-- Action Item - Add this topic in `_source/_data/toc.yml`, somewhere after line 172 -->